Costume Designers

 Brazilian Fashion & Carnival Heritage

-Access to Brazil's vibrant costume traditions, from Rio's carnival ateliers and Afro-Brazilian beadwork to Sao Paulo's contemporary fashion houses and Indigenous textile artistry.
+Access to Brazil's vibrant costume traditions, from Rio's carnival ateliers and Afro-Brazilian beadwork to Sao Paulo's modern fashion houses and Indigenous textile artistry.

 02.